 Understanding that a story’s potential starts with its character archetypes is crucial to identifying why Cowboy Bebop was able to tell 26 wonderful stories.
-By laying its foundations on space bounty hunters, Bebop gave itself the tools to create a wide range of rich stories and build a series whose every episode exists independent from each other.
+By laying its foundations on space bounty hunters, Bebop gave itself the tools to create a wide range of rich stories and build a series where most episodes exist independent from each other.

 The second part of the Bebop Sessions is about those characters and the storytelling opportunities they provide, so we’re gonna start with two that are integral: Punch and Judy.
 Continue reading “The Bebop Sessions 02: Freestylin’”

 There’s nothing quite like a great story brilliantly told.
 They can make you laugh, make you cry, and enrich your soul.
 Sometimes, a story can do all that in 21 minutes and change.
 Rarely you will find story a arc that will do that a dozen times.
 And only once will there be Cowboy Bebop.